 The authorized number of members of the Board of Directors consists of five directors.
-Our Board of Directors recommends that John Glasspool and Paul Kelly be elected as members of the Board of Directors at the annual meeting.
+Our Board of Directors recommends that Eric Schmidt be elected as a member of the Board of Directors at the annual meeting.

 Pursuant to our articles of incorporation, as amended, our Board of Directors is divided into three classes.
 The members of each class will serve for a staggered, three-year term.
 Upon the expiration of the term of a class of directors, directors in that class will be elected for three-year terms at the annual meeting of stockholders in the year in which their term expires.
-Each of the nominees, if re-elected, will serve a three-year term as a director until the annual meeting of stockholders in 2024 or until his respective successor is duly elected and qualified or until the earlier of his death, resignation or removal.
-If a nominee becomes unable or unwilling to accept nomination or election, the person or persons voting the proxy will vote for such other person or persons as may be designated by the Board of Directors, unless the Board of Directors chooses to reduce the number of directors will be unable or unwilling to serve as a director if re-elected.
+Each of the nominees, if re-elected, will serve a three-year term as a director until the annual meeting of stockholders in 2025 or until his respective successor is duly elected and qualified or until the earlier of his death, resignation or removal.
+If a nominee becomes unable or unwilling to accept nomination or election, the person or persons voting the proxy will vote for such other person or persons as may be designated by the Board of Directors, unless the Board of Directors has no reason to believe that either of the nominees will be unable or unwilling to serve as a director if re-elected.
 The table below shows the term of each director under our amended articles of incorporation assuming the approval of this Proposal 1:

-Director Class Term (from 2021 Annual Meeting)
+Term (from 2021 Annual

-Class Meeting)
+Director Class Meeting)

-Eric Schmidt Class I 12 months
+Charles J. Casamento Class II 12 months

-Charles J. Casamento Class II 24 months
+Sergio Traversa Class II 12 months

-Sergio Traversa Class II 24 months
+John Glasspool Class III 24 months

-John Glasspool Class III 36 months
+Paul Kelly Class III 24 months

-Paul Kelly Class III 36 months
+Eric Schmidt Class I 36 months

-Election of Class III Directors
+Election of Class I Directors

-The Board of Directors proposes the election of John Glasspool and Paul Kelly as Class III directors each to serve on its Board of Directors for a term that continues for a three-year term or until their successors are duly elected.
-Both Mr. Glasspool and Mr. Kelly are current board members.
-Information regarding them is set forth above under the caption "DIRECTORS AND EXECUTIVE OFFICERS."
+The Board of Directors proposes the election of Eric Schmidt as a Class I director to serve on its Board of Directors for a term that continues for a three-year term or until his successor is duly elected.
+Mr. Schmidt is a current board member.
+Information regarding Mr. Schmidt is set forth above under the caption "DIRECTORS AND EXECUTIVE OFFICERS."
 In the event the nominee is unable or unwilling to serve as a director, the individual named as proxies on the proxy card will vote the shares that they represent for election of such other person or persons as the Board of Directors may recommend.
 The Board of Directors has no reason to believe that the nominee will be unable or unwilling to serve.